ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 Here is how this makes sense:
 1. Constant `d` is defined, and its value is 6.
 1. Function `f` is defined.
-It takes a single parameter and returns its product by `d`.
+It takes a single parameter `x` and returns its product by `d`.
-1. Compute `f` of 7
+1. Compute `f` of 7, and its value is 42
 1. Create a new definition `d`, shadowing the first one
-1. Compute `f` of 7 again, the result is the same
+1. Compute `f` of 7 again, the result is the same: 42

 Although the new definition of `d` *shadows* the first one, the original remains the one the function `f` uses.
-That first definition of `d` is captured inside the function `f`, so every time you call that function in the future (even after the second definition of `d`), you can be confident the function will behave the same.

 The `f` function's environment is captured with the first value of `d`.
-In other words, this `d` is *enclosed* inside the function `f`.
-A *function value* is a pair containing the function code and an environment.
-It is this pair that is called a [closure](https://en.wikipedia.org/wiki/Closure_(computer_programming)).
+In other words, this `d` is *enclosed* inside the function `f`, so every time you call `f` (even after the second definition of `d`), you can be confident the function will behave the same.

-But all future expressions will use the new value of `d` (`10`), as shown here:
+However, all future expressions will use the new value of `d` (`10`), as shown here:

 ```
 # let g = d * 3;;